Unwind the Feminine

 Why this course in 2020:

-This course will be of special benefit to the dedicated yogini who would like to build her own programs geared towards supporting the physical, emotional and spiritual dimensions of women’s health and integrating past challenges.
+This course will be of special benefit to the dedicated yogini who would like to build her own programs geared towards supporting the physical, emotional and spiritual dimensions of women’s health and integrating past and present challenges.
 It is packed full with a wealth of techniques and practices for those working in this field, about how to integrate the healing power of yoga in a practical, rooted, effective and necessary way.

 This is a time that many of us are desperate to make a difference in the world.
 To nurture and nourish our relationships, community and environment.
 Yet the challenges of the modern world can seem so overwhelming and so extreme that it is almost paralysing.
 The tendency to turn and look the other way, or conversely to take rash action that may not always have the desired effect, is tempting.